AleksandrCherepanov/english/202211/20221110_inversion.md

 10. completed

 ##### 3
-1. Supposing you were dissatisfied at work, would you apply for a new job.
+1. Supposing you were dissatisfied at work, would you apply for a new job?
 2. If he had a problem at work, he wouldn't talk to his boss.
 3. If I wanted to get a job abroad, I'd update my CV.
 4. I wish my boss offered me a transfer.
 If he did, I'd take it.
 5. If you were looking for a new job, you could post your CV online.
-6. It's high time you took more responsibility, you could talk to your boss about promotion opportunities.
+6. It's high time you took more responsibility, you should talk to your boss about promotion opportunities.

 ##### 4
 1. had seen